V for Vendetta (film): Promotion

 The cast and filmmakers attended several press conferences that allowed them to address issues surrounding the film, including its authenticity, Alan Moore's reaction to it and its intended political message.
 The film was intended to be a departure from some of Moore's original themes.
 In the words of Hugo Weaving: "Alan Moore was writing about something which happened some time ago.
 It was a response to living in Thatcherite Britain ...
 This is a response to the world in which we live today.
 So I think that the film and the graphic novel are two separate entities."
 Regarding the film's controversial political content, the filmmakers have said that the film is intended more to raise questions and add to a dialogue already present in society, rather than provide answers or tell viewers what to think.

 Books

 The original graphic novel by Moore and Lloyd was re-released as a hardback collection in October 2005 to tie into the film's original release date of 5 November 2005.
 The film renewed interest in Alan Moore's original story, and sales of the original graphic novel rose dramatically in the United States.

-A novelisation of the film, written by Steve Moore and based on the Wachowskis' script, was published by Pocket Star on 31 January 2006.
+A novelisation of the film, written by Steve Moore (no relation to Alan Moore) and based on the Wachowskis' script, was published by Pocket Star on 31 January 2006.
 Spencer Lamm, who has worked with the Wachowskis, created a "behind-the-scenes" book.
 Titled V for Vendetta: From Script to Film, it was published by Universe on 22 August 2006.